 - Easy to read controller display

 Now, the best wood pellet grills take this formula to another level.
-The top pellet grill manufacturers further develop their grills to add more precise temperature management systems and smart technologies.
+The best pellet grill makers keep making their grills better by adding smarter technologies and more precise ways to control the temperature.

 These extra and advanced features can include a temperature probe, preprogrammed temperatures for different proteins, and even an auto-shutoff monitoring system to turn off the grill when the food is done.